 I had mentioned that I keep ground beef already browned in the freezer on facebook recently, and I couldn’t believe how many people commented thanking me for the tip.
 I always have ground beef browned in the freezer for days that end up more hectic than I had expected.

 How to Brown Ground Beef in Bulk:

 I buy several pounds at a time and cook all of it at once in a tall stockpot on low.
-Next, I set my timer for 20 minutes then when the timer goes off, I stir the ground beef with my ground beef chopper tool and reset the timer for 20 minutes.
+Next, I set my timer for 20 minutes, then when the timer goes off, I stir the ground beef with my ground beef chopper tool and reset the timer for 20 minutes.
 I do this every 20 minutes for about an hour or until the ground beef is cooked through.
-Once it is browned, I divide the ground beef into freezer safe Ziploc bags and store in the freezer.
+Once it is browned, I divide the ground beef into freezer-safe Ziploc bags and store them in the freezer.

 3. Keto Meal Prep Tip: Cook bacon in Bulk

 If you go through bacon as we do, then you know how much easier it is to cook several pounds at once.
 There are many different ways to prepare bacon, but my personal favorite is to bake it on a cookie sheet covered with parchment paper.
 It bakes very nicely without me needing to tend to it.
 The cookie sheet doesn’t get greasy, and clean up is easy, which is a bonus.